huwu55/React-Mongo-MusicSongLyrics/README.md

 React is running on port 3000.
 Open your browser and visit http://localhost:3000.

 ### Usage Example
+* This is a single page application that uses `react-router-dom` to navigate, hide and show React components without changing routes within Express.
+* Users have to sign up to create accounts in order to log in and search songs and lyrics.
+* talk about database setup - user, playlist, song
+    * use Mongodb, and Mongoose to access database
+* password - hash
+* create jwt token when login

 <p align="center">
   <img width="500" height="284" src="./photo/cover.png" alt="MusicSongLyrics Cover page">